Pumpkin Seeds Nutrition: Calories, Carbs, Glycemic Index, Fat, Fiber, Vitamins, Minerals & Other Nutrients

 High in Tryptophan

+A good intake of tryptophan in your diet can aid in reducing anxiety, improving relaxation and even help you fall asleep at night.
 A deficiency of tryptophan on the other hand is associated with increased stress levels and trouble sleeping.

 Magnesium Boost